Exercise, Diabetes, and Weight Loss continued...

 Each type of exercise affects blood sugar differently.

 Aerobic exercise -- running or a treadmill workout -- can lower your blood sugar immediately.

-Weight lifting or a long period of strenuous exercise may affect your blood sugar level many hours later.
-This can be a problem, especially when you're driving a car.
+Weightlifting or working out hard for a long time may affect your blood sugar level many hours later.
+This can be a problem, especially if you're driving a car after your workout.
 It's one of the many reasons that you should check your blood sugar before driving.
 It's also a good idea to carry snacks such as fruit, crackers, juice, and soda in the car.